fraziermork/personal-website/data/articles/constructors/content.md

 Cat.prototype.makeNoise = function() {
   console.log(this.sound);
 }

 var fuzzums = new Cat('fuzzums', 'tabby');
 fuzzums.makeNoise();
 ```

-Now, there is a single makeNoise function attached to the Cat prototype.
-This code works exactly the same as the code above it, except that it's a bit less memory-intensive and a lot cleaner.
+Now there is a single makeNoise function attached to the Cat prototype.
+This code works exactly the same as the code above it, except that it's a bit less memory-intensive (which would matter if you had, say, a million cats) and it's a lot cleaner, even though it's a couple more lines of code.

+Constructor functions like Cat also have a property called their prototype, which is an object.
+Just like with any other object, we can add properties and functions onto the prototype.
+What's cool about the prototype though, is that all instances of the constructor know about it.
+If they can't find a property on themselves, they'll look and see if that property exists on their prototype.

-###### Prototypical Inheritance in Javascript
+#### Prototypical Inheritance in Javascript

 What's interesting is that our cat object, fuzzums, actually doesn't have a property on it named 'makeNoise'.
 Instead, our cat has a property called __proto__, which points back at Cat.prototype.
 When we try to access the property 'makeNoise', after finding that 'makeNoise' is undefined on fuzzums, the Javascript engine looks at __proto__ property to see if it has a key called 'makeNoise'.
 If one isn't found there, it will continue 'looking up the inheritance chain' by looking at the next __proto__, until there isn't one anymore.